Can I require a student/my class to visit the Writing Center?

 Does the Writing Center work with I.S. students?

 Yes.
 We are always happy to work with I.S. students at any stage of their writing work.
-In fact, I.S. students might want to visit the Writing Center regularly throughout their work, rather than wait until the often lengthy project is mostly completed.
-We want to be clear about our IS policy: we will assign IS students to work only with Writing Consultants and the Writing Center Intern.
-In the event that an IS student wants an appointment when these professionals are not available and the student has no other scheduling options, we will offer that student the option of working with a Peer Tutor, and it will be up to the student to decide if that will meet his or her needs.
+We encourage I.S. students to visit the Writing Center regularly throughout their work, rather than wait until the project is mostly completed.
+We will assign I.S. students to work only with Writing Associates and the Writing Center Assistant Director.
+In the event that an I.S. student wants an appointment when these professionals are not available and the student has no other scheduling options, we will offer that student the option of working with a Consultant, and it will be up to the student to decide if that will meet his or her needs.

 Besides tutoring, what other services does the Writing Center offer for students?

 We are happy to help with non-coursework related papers, creative assignments, study abroad/graduate school/internship applications, or personal statements/essays.
 We offer workshops for students/faculty throughout the school year.
 We also offer many links through our website to helpful and informative writing guide sites.
 We maintain a well-stocked and up-to-date library of print resources, as well as a collection of model independent studies from most majors.
-We hold open houses, creative writing workshops, and other writing-centered events.
-Year One, the College's first-year literary magazine, is produced and published through the Writing Center.
+We hold open houses, I.S. writing retreats, and other writing-centered events.
+Black & Gold, the College's undergraduate research journal, is produced and published through the Writing Center.